 It depends on the individuals involved in reviewing the proposal, and it is hard to say what is going to be of more interest.
 The trends of the industry are probably going to be reflected in what is interesting in general.
 Guiding question: Imagine you succeed.
 Tell us how someone’s life changes as a result.

-How do I determine my primary and secondary research areas?
+How do I determine my primary and secondary areas of research?
 Where is the appropriate place to describe how they relate to my work (whether it’s methodologically or theoretically)?

-- Your choices of primary and secondary areas help us choose who reviews your proposal.
+- Your choices of primary and secondary areas of research help us choose who reviews your proposal.

 - Pick areas that align with conferences/journals where you would publish.

-- One-pager is the appropriate place to describe how research areas relate to research.
+- The one-pager is the appropriate place to describe how research areas relate to your research.

-How do I choose which area to pick for my research area if my research is very interdisciplinary?
+How do I choose which to pick for my area of research if my research is very interdisciplinary?

 Microsoft Research is interdisciplinary, so it is something we understand.
-What you choose as a research area is a “soft” preference and will simply help us better route your proposal.
-Utilize the primary and secondary research area option to help capture and communicate your research area the best you can.
+What you choose as an area of research is a “soft” preference and will simply help us better route your proposal.
+Utilize the primary and secondary areas of research option to help capture and communicate your area of research the best you can.